mariacastaldo/starter-academic/content/event/CDC/index.md

 ---
 title: "Workshop on Dynamics in Social and Economic Networks.
 59th IEEE Conference on Decision and Control"

-event:"Workshop on Dynamics in Social and Economic Networks.
+event: "Workshop on Dynamics in Social and Economic Networks.
 59th IEEE Conference on Decision and Control"

 event_url: https://www.meiwenjun.site/2020cdc-workshop-socialnetworks